imAdityaSatya/NumbGame/README.md

 How to Download NumbGame?

-Step-1 : Click on the "NumbGame.jar" file, located on the left of the "<--- Click there to Download" message.
+Step-1 : Click on the "NumbGame.jar" file, located on the left of "<--- Click there to Download" message.

 Step-2 : Click the "View Raw" link or "Raw" button.
-Or simply you just use the shortcut keys (Ctrl + Shift + S) to initiate the download.
+Alternatively, you can also use the shortcut keys (Ctrl + Shift + S) to initiate the download.

 Step-3 : Once your download is complete, click on the "NumbGame" icon and start playing.